Car Insurance for Teenage Drivers: Costs, Discounts & Money-Saving Tips

 Tips to Lower Costs Beyond Discounts

 1. Choose the right vehicle: Pick a car with high IIHS safety ratings and low theft risk.
 Avoid high-performance or sports models — always get an insurance quote before buying a car for your teen.
+Check Honda Civic insurance costs as an example of a safe, affordable-to-insure option for teens.

 2. Raise your deductible: Increasing from $200 to $500 or $1,000 lowers premiums.
 Make sure you can cover the higher out-of-pocket cost if a claim arises.

-3. Monitor with telematics: Even if your teen isn't eligible for a discount yet, apps like Steer Clear® and SafePilot® provide valuable feedback to improve driving habits.
+3. Monitor with telematics: Even if your teen isn't eligible for a maximum discount yet, apps like Steer Clear® and SafePilot® provide valuable feedback to improve driving habits.

 4. Maintain good grades: Encourage academic performance — it directly translates to insurance savings year after year.